stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

-Always use a project tool for Python, unless you have special requirements.
-There are several of these tools, each of which provides the same essential features.
-For example, all of these tools can generate a directory structure that follows best practices and they can all automate Python virtual environments, so that you do not need to manually create and activate environments as you work.
+Use a project tool for Python, unless you have special requirements.
+There are several of these tools, which all provide a key set of features for Python development.
+For example, all of these tools can generate a directory structure that follows best practices, manage package dependencies and also automate Python virtual environments, so that you do not need to manually create and activate environments as you work.

-Several project tools can also manage the versions of Python, so that you will automatically have the correct version of Python for each project.
+Project tools can manage the versions of Python, so that you will automatically have the correct version of Python for each project.
 These can download versions of Python as needed.
-The [uv](https://docs.astral.sh/uv/) tool is a single executable file that is written in Rust, which means that you do not need to install any version of Python yourself before you use it.
 The [section below](#install-python-with-tools-that-support-multiple-versions) explains in more detail.

-[Poetry](https://python-poetry.org/) is currently the most popular tool for managing Python projects.
-It is mature and well-supported.
-It does not include features to provide versions of Python, so you should use a version manager alongside Poetry.
-Consider using [uv](https://docs.astral.sh/uv/) or [PDM](https://pdm-project.org) for new projects, which can manage Python versions and also install packages more efficiently than Poetry.
-Some projects use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python software.
+[Poetry](https://python-poetry.org/) is currently the most popular tool for managing Python projects, and it is a good choice for most cases.
+It is well-supported and has been steadily developed.
+The feature to provide versions of Python is currently [experimental](https://python-poetry.org/docs/cli/#python), so you should use a version manager alongside Poetry for significant projects.

+There are currently several other well-known project tools for Python.
+The [PDM](https://pdm-project.org) project and [uv](https://docs.astral.sh/uv/) from [Astral](https://astral.sh/) are less conservative than Poetry, adopting new features and standards more rapidly.
+Some teams use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python software products.

 > _Avoid using [Rye](https://rye.astral.sh/)_.
 Rye has been superseded by _uv_.